francisy9/Maelstrom/README.md

 ## Francis
 Current:
-- Change enemy hand to fanned visual
+- Add support to different card types (spells and weapons)
+- Support on play, on death effects

 TODO:
 - Convert end turn button to authority of person being in turn
-- Convert onplay, ondeath etc. mechanics to cardStats type? (figure out design)

 ## Max